matthiasjordan/piRSS/README.md

 ========

 So, where can you download binaries?
-The ready-to-use Android app is available on Android Market for a small fee.
-The proceeds of the sales will be donated to <a href="http://laquadrature.net">La Quadrature du Net</a> to help them lobby the EU for better legislation concerning (digital) civil rights.
+The ready-to-use Android app is available on Android Market.

+Please consider donating to <a href="http://laquadrature.net">La Quadrature du Net</a> to help them lobby the EU for better legislation concerning (digital) civil rights.

-You can also build piRSS yourself but then you are basically all set to join the development team and this is also pretty cool, eh?
+You can also build piRSS yourself but then you are basically all set to join the development team and that would be pretty cool, too.